 You can specify an audio buffer size in milliseconds, typically between 10 and 300, depending on how responsive your OS and drivers are.
 If this is set too low there will be audio I/O errors ("data late").
 The higher the value is, on the other hand, the more throughput delay you will hear from the audio and/or control inputs (MIDI, GUI) and the audio coming out.

 You can also specify the audio block size in sample frames.
 This is 64 by default (except for MMIO for which it's 256), and may be 64, 128, or 256.

 In Linux, if you ask for "pd -midioutdev 1" for instance, you get /dev/midi0 or /dev/midi00 (or even /dev/midi). "-midioutdev 45" would be /dev/midi44.
-In NT, device number 0 is the "MIDI mapper", which is the default MIDI device you selected from the control panel; counting from one, the device numbers are card numbers as listed by "pd -listdev."
+In Windows, device number 0 is the "MIDI mapper", which is the default MIDI device you selected from the control panel; counting from one, the device numbers are card numbers as listed by "pd -listdev."

 The "sleepgrain" controls how long (in milliseconds) Pd sleeps between periods of computation.
 This is normally the audio buffer divided by 4, but no less than 0.1 and no more than 5.
 On most OSes, ingoing and outgoing MIDI is quantized to this value, so if you care about MIDI timing, reduce this to 1 or less.